 The brain is made up of millions of nerve cells called neurons.
-These cells generate electrical impulses and messages to produce thoughts, feelings, movement and control body functions.
+These cells generate electrical impulses and messages to produce thoughts, feelings, sensations, movement and control body functions.

 Regions of the brain

 The brain is divided into two halves, left and right, called hemispheres.
 The right hemisphere controls the left side of the body and left hemisphere controls the right.
-Each hemisphere has four lobes – frontal, parietal, temporal and occipital.

 Cerebrum